department-of-veterans-affairs/vets-api/README.md

     - The environment you experienced the bug (browser, browser version, kind of account any extensions enabled)
     - The exact steps you took that triggered the bug.
 Steps 1, 2, 3, etc.
     - The expected outcome
-    - The actual outcome, including screen shot
+    - The actual outcome (include screen shot or error logs)
-    - (Bonus Points:) Animated GIF or video of the bug occurring
 - Label: Apply the label `bug`

 **Code Submissions**